defano/wyldcard/README.md

 6           | _Part_                  | Evaluation of a part specifier (e.g., `card field id 0`)
 7 (lowest)  | _Property_              | Evaluation of a property of a part (e.g., `the width of me`)

-This implementation supports nearly the full expression language (all of the aforementioned operators), and follows the same order of precedence as real HyperTalk.
+This implementation supports nearly the full expression language (all of the aforementioned operators), and follows the same order of precedence as Apple's HyperTalk.

 Valid expressions include: